jbn/jvns.ca/content/post/2019-06-23-a-few-debugging-resources.markdown

   suite later if it makes sense
 * writing a script / finding a command line incantation that does it (like `curl MY_APP.local/whatever`)

+### accept that it's probably your code's fault

+Sometimes I see a problem and I'm like "oh, library X has a bug", "oh, it's DNS", "oh, SOME OTHER THING THAT IS NOT MY CODE is broken".
+And sometimes it's not my code!
+But in general between an established library and my code that I wrote last month, usually it's my code that I wrote last month that's the problem :).

 ### start doing experiments

 @act_gardner gave a [nice, short explanation of what you have to do after you reproduce your